balfieri/aws/README.md

 <p>You'll notice that those don't print a newline.
 That's so other scripts can use them on command lines like `my_group` etc.</p>

 <p>By the way, if you want to list all regions that you have available to you, use this command, but keep in
-mind that an owner (account) may belong to at most one region at a time:</p>
+mind that an ccount (owner) may belong to at most one region at a time:</p>
 <pre>
 my_regions                              # returns list of available regions
 </pre>